AmberWilkie/portfolio/README.md

-# gatsby-starter-photon
+# Amber Wilkie
 Gatsby starter based on the Photon site template, designed by [HTML5 UP](https://html5up.net/photon).
+But then transfered on over to a Gatsby v2 site.
 Check out https://codebushi.com/gatsby-starters/ for more Gatsby starters and templates.

 ## Hosted